 I am saddened and disgusted by the ongoing police brutality and the rising death toll of the Black community as the result of racism, racist policing, and racist policies of the US.
 I took a break from blogging, social media, and my private practice to redirect my time to educating myself on the ways that I perpetuate racism through my day-to-day engagements and through Nourished Health.
 While I continue to educate myself, I stand in solidarity with BIPOC in denouncing police brutality, racialized violence and systemic oppression in all forms.
 I may not always know the best actions to take, but I WILL take action and I will admit when I am wrong and learn from my mistakes.

-This first article in this series is focused on my involvement in the mental health field and my commitment to end my part in supporting institutionalized racism of the mental health field and what actions I am committed to taking as an anti-racist provider and company.
 I recognize that words are often empty and that more important than statements of anti-racism are actions.
 This is the starting place for Nourished Health’s Anti-Racism and Anti-Discrimination Action Plan that will continue to be expanded upon and strengthened.

 Nourished Health’s Anti-Racism and Anti-Discrimination Action Plan

 Mental health issues disproportionately impact marginalized or under-resourced groups and there is cultural bias in the field of mental health, which I am a part of as a mental health coach.
 Coaching from a place of compassion should mean actively recognizing inequality and working to ensure support and understanding for clients’ lived and cultural experiences.
-This writing is focused on what I am committing to, as an anti-racist mental health and behavioral health coach to address inequity and privilege in the mental health sphere; where the gaps are at Nourished Health around offering culturally competent, anti-racist coaching; the steps I am taking to improve support; and some of the mistakes I’ve made through my lens of privileges.
+This writing is focused on what I am committing to, as an anti-racist mental health and behavioral health coach to address inequity and privilege in the mental health sphere; where the gaps are in Nourished Health around offering culturally competent, anti-racist coaching; the steps I am taking to improve support; and some of the mistakes I’ve made through my lens of privileges.

 In my first session with clients I open-up discussion about age, ethnicity, cultural background, spiritual beliefs, gender identity, and answer any questions clients have about my background and identity to support open dialogue to facilitate more culturally competent care and to increase comfort and understanding between the client and myself when there are differences in background and identity.

 An example in which I failed to do this resulted in me making assumptions about a client based on her name in a phone session in which I assumed her to be a white anti-racist ally instead of an Indian woman touched much more personally than a white ally by the murder of George Floyd.
 In this situation, I was able to apologize and take ownership of the lens through which I view clients but certainly there are many more times that I have made assumptions through my lens of privilege or engaged in a microaggression and my privilege allowed for me to ignore my behavior instead of owning and correcting it.
-While grateful for being called out in the moment so I could identify my mistake, it is my responsibility, not the responsibility of people of color, to call out my microaggressions and behaviors that support the institution of racism.
+While grateful for being called out in the moment so I could identify my mistake, it is my responsibility, not the responsibility of people of color, to call out my microaggressions and behaviors that support the institutions of racism.

 - Engaging in LGBTQ+ Affirmative Counseling: Skillful Engagement and Authentic Support, 8/5/20, Lisa Aasheim, LPC, PhD.